 - a.
-A Petition for Reinstatement and Appeal directed to the ASAC must: 1) be filed with the Registrar within 3 days of the date the Registrar gives notice that the student has been placed on probation; 2) state clearly, specifically, and fully the extenuating circumstances being asserted as a basis for probation; 3) provide clear, convincing, and objectively verifiable evidence of the extenuating circumstances; and 4) set forth in detail the student's plan for approaching his/hertheir studies while on probation to regain good academic standing at the end of the semester on academic probation. - b.
+A Petition to continue on Probation directed to the ASC must: 1) be filed with the Registrar within 3 days of the date the Registrar gives notice that the student has been placed on probation; 2) state clearly, specifically, and fully the extenuating circumstances being asserted as a basis for probation; 3) provide clear, convincing, and objectively verifiable evidence of the extenuating circumstances; and 4) set forth in detail the student's plan for approaching his/her/their studies while on probation to regain good academic standing at the end of the semester on academic probation. - b.
 Such a petition is deemed filed on the earliest of the following dates: - i.
 Date on which a completed and signed letter petition is received by the Registrar during regular business hours. - ii.
 Postmark date imprinted by U.S. Postal Service, if a signed petition is mailed by U.S. mail to the Registrar. - iii.
 Date marked on an e-mail submission, if a signed petition is sent via e-mail to the Registrar. - c.
-If the student is approved for reinstatement the student will be placed on academic probation and must then: - i.
-Meet with his/hertheir advisor and/or program chair who will develop a SAP Recovery Plan, and - ii.
-Repeat the course(s) in which s/he received a grade below C+ in the following semester (if the course is being offered) or, if the student is otherwise successful in being removed from probation, as soon thereafter as the course is offered.

-- d.
-The ASAC's decision on the petition is not subject to appeal. - 4.
+If the student is approved to continue in the program the student will be placed on academic probation and must then: - i.
+Meet with the Associate Dean or their designee who will develop a SAP Recovery Plan, and - ii.
+Repeat the course(s) in which s/he received a grade below C+ in the following semester (if the course is being offered) or, if the student is otherwise successful in being removed from probation, as soon thereafter as the course is offered. - d.
+The ASC's decision on the petition is not subject to appeal. - 4.
 An approved petition will be forwarded to the Financial Aid Office for review. - a.
-Financial Aid has the right to deny aid even if the ASAC approves the student for reinstatement into the MBLT program.
+Financial Aid has the right to deny aid even if the ASC approves the student for reinstatement into the MBLT program.
 The student is required to meet with a Financial Aid advisor to review financial implications if aid is denied. - b.
 Financial Aid has the right to request additional documentation.